Advice for self-funding your care

 Contact us if you would like information and advice from social services.

-We can also put you in touch with other people and agencies who can help you, as well as personal, face to face help.
+We can also put you in touch with other people and agencies who can help you, including personal, face to face help.

 Organisations that can help you

-For financial advice about paying for your care and support, you can contact one of the below organisations.
+For financial advice about paying for your care and support, you can contact the organisations below.

 - Citizens Advice